FarronF/limerick-council-meetings/meetings/2022/07/20-Monthly Meeting of Metropolitan District of Limerick/Draft Minutes - Annual Meeting 20th June 2022.md

 **Annual Meeting or until a successor has been elected**

-The outgoing Cathaoirleach invited nominations for the Office of Cathaoirleach for the coming year.--- 2
+The outgoing Cathaoirleach invited nominations for the Office of Cathaoirleach for the coming year.
+---
+2

 Proposed by Councillor Butler;